autodesk-platform-services/data-exchange-samples/1.Access_Exchange_Container/samples/data.exchange.explorer/README.md

 ### Prerequisites

-1. **Forge Account:** Learn how to create a Forge Account, activate subscription, and create an app in [this tutorial](http://learnforge.autodesk.io/#/account/).
+1. **APS Account:** Learn how to create a APS Account, activate subscription, and create an app in [this tutorial](http://learnforge.autodesk.io/#/account/).
 2. **Visual Code:** Visual Code (Windows or MacOS).
 3. **JavaScript ES6:** Syntax for server-side.
 4. **JavaScript:** Basic knowledge with **jQuery**.

 For using this sample, you will need an Autodesk developer credentials.
-Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, and [create an app](https://developer.autodesk.com/myapps/create).
-For this new app, use **http://localhost:3000/api/forge/callback/oauth** as the Callback URL; although, it's not used on a 2-legged flow.
+Visit the [APS Developer Portal](https://developer.autodesk.com), sign up for an account, and [create an app](https://developer.autodesk.com/myapps/create).
+For this new app, use **http://localhost:3000/api/aps/callback/oauth** as the Callback URL; although, it's not used on a 2-legged flow.
 Finally, take note of the **Client ID** and **Client Secret**.

 ### Running locally